 JAVA was developed by Sun Microsystems Inc in 1991, later acquired by Oracle Corporation.
-It was conceived by James Gosling and Patrick Naughton.
+It was developed by James Gosling and Patrick Naughton.
 It is a simple programming language.
 Writing, compiling and debugging a program is easy in java.
 It helps to create modular programs and reusable code.

 Main Features of JAVA